nyu-mll/jiant/gcp/kubernetes/README.md

 ### Workstation

-All setup instructions assume COS (Container OS) running on a Google Compute Engine (GCE) instance, but should also work on any Ubuntu machine with the Google Cloud SDK installed.
+All setup instructions for the work station assume you are using a Google Compute Engine (GCE) instance (e.g. "Deep Learning with Linux" for the OS), but should also work on any Ubuntu machine with the Google Cloud SDK installed.

 We recommend that you create a lightweight GCP instance in the same region as your desired cluster.
 Select "Allow full access to all Cloud APIs" if possible.